hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_2/jnana-yoga/065_the_macrocosm.md

 ---
-title: 'THE COSMOS: THE MACROCOSM'
+title: '065 THE COSMOS: THE MACROCOSM'

 ---

 CHAPTER XI